-Be it video (or) image (or) just simple text, you need to find an ad which triggers your customers and to do so, think about what will make them click on your ads.
+Be it video (or) image (or) just simple text, you need to find an ad that triggers your customers, and to do so, think about what will make them click on your ads.

 Remember running ads requires a lot of research on targeting and testing.